Microneedling with PRP in Walnut Creek: What It Does, Who It Helps, and What to Expect

 Microneedling with PRP may help improve the appearance of:

-It is especially appealing for patients who want skin rejuvenation without adding volume or changing facial contours.
+It is especially appealing for patients who want gradual skin rejuvenation without adding volume or changing facial shape.
 Unlike filler, microneedling with PRP is not primarily about replacing volume.
-And, unlike Botox, it is not primarily about relaxing overactive muscles.
-Microneedling with PRP is focused more on skin quality, collagen stimulation, and gradual improvement in texture and radiance.
+Unlike Botox, it is not primarily about relaxing overactive muscles.
+The treatment is focused more on skin quality, collagen support, and gradual improvement in texture and radiance.

 Who may be a good candidate?